Rashid-dewewe/hms-with-blockchain/README.md

 Write unit tests for your backend logic.

 7. Deploy the Application
-Deploy your backend to a cloud service like Heroku, AWS, or Azure.
+Deploy the backend to a cloud service like Heroku, AWS, or Azure.
-Deploy your frontend to a static site hosting service like Netlify or Vercel.
+Deploy the frontend to a static site hosting service like Netlify or Vercel.

-This walkthrough provides a high-level overview of the steps involved in setting up the backend and integrating blockchain into your HMS project.
+This walkthrough provides a high-level overview of the steps involved in setting up the backend and integrating blockchain into HMS project.
 Each step can be expanded with more detailed instructions and code examples as needed.

 ### Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-### License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ### Acknowledgements